bentonwong/bentonwong.github.io/_posts/2017-09-14-sql_joins_in_a_nutshell.markdown

 RIGHT OUTER JOIN Authors
 ON Books.author_id = Authors.id;
 ```
-Since we are using a RIGHT JOIN, all Author names will be displayed regardless of whether there is an associated book or not in the Books table.
+all Author names and any associated books will be displayed regardless of whether there is an associated book or not in the Books table.

 **Getting a list of any books and any authors via Full Outer Join**